The 10 Everyday Indian Herbs & Spices That Quietly Heal Your Body

 Many people use turmeric only occasionally and expect instant results.
 In reality, herbs and spices support health best when they are used consistently as part of everyday meals, not just during short-term “detox” phases or wellness trends.

 Another important factor is quality.
 The benefits of turmeric depend heavily on its purity and authenticity.
-Adulterated or low-quality spices may not provide the same nutritional value and can sometimes contain unwanted additives or artificial colouring.
+Adulterated or low-quality spices may not provide the same nutritional value and can sometimes contain unwanted additives or artificial coloring.

-Whenever possible choose trusted and authentic spice sources, buy from reliable local suppliers or reputed brands, and store spices properly to preserve freshness and potency.
+Whenever possible, choose trusted and authentic spice sources.
+Buy from reliable local suppliers or reputed brands, and store spices properly to preserve freshness and potency.

 You can also make turmeric powder at home by:

-• Drying fresh turmeric roots
+Drying fresh turmeric roots.

-• Grinding them in small batches
+Grinding them in small batches.

-• Storing them in airtight containers.
+Storing them in airtight containers.

 Homemade spice powders are often fresher, more aromatic, and less processed.
 However, if preparing them at home is not practical, simply ensuring that your spices come from a reliable source can make a meaningful difference in the quality of your daily nutrition.